DrPepperMonkey/k8s-yamls/Element Server.md

     environment:
       - TUNNEL_TOKEN=yourtoken
 ```
-12. Where it says tunnel token copy and past the command that Cloudflare gives you but leave out everything before '--token' and paste that in place of 'yourtoken'
+12. Where it says tunnel token copy and paste the command that Cloudflare gives you but leave out everything before '--token' and paste that in place of 'yourtoken'
 13. while still in the cloudflared folder run the command on ubuntu ```sudo docker-compose up -d ``` to start the service and run it in the background.

 ## ESS